costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 humanities, culture and the arts?
 Are the numerical results of bums on seats and webpage views actually useful, or is that just another coded gatekeeper?
-If you can get through the dross of the application, then you are serious enough to be able to make it happen.
+If you can get through the dross of the application, then you are serious enough to be able to make it happen.</p>

-Perhaps transparency breaks trust.
-Perhaps openness creates not just abundance but waste.
+<p>Perhaps transparency breaks trust.
+Perhaps openness creates not just abundance
+but waste.
 In the sense of "There's no such thing as waste, just stuff in the wrong place."
 It is probably worth keeping a lot of things out of the public eye, of not sharing every little detail on a blog or a series of explanations